Overview of the role of the SENCO

 Your governing board (or the proprietors of your school if you're an academy or free school) will decide on any other duties.

-See our other article to find out what types of schools are required to appoint a SENCO, and what qualifications they must have.
+Find out more about what types of schools are required to appoint a SENCO, and what qualifications they must have in our other article.

 Main areas of responsibility